• Proposed

 Research needed

-We should know more about the life strategy of Chlorostroma vestlandicum and its connection to Hypoxylon vogesiacum.
-Since C. vestlandicum is a prominent species it should have been described earlier if widely distributed in Europe, it most probably has a much narrower distribution than its hosts Ulmus glabra and Hypoxylon vogesiacum, possibly defined by climatic, historical or ecological factors.
-It should be searched for in other areas with a similar climate in Europe.
+More information is needed about the life strategy of Chlorostroma vestlandicum and its connection to H. vogesiacum.
+Since C. vestlandicum is a prominent species it would have been described earlier if widely distributed in Europe.
+It most probably has a much narrower distribution than its host, H. vogesiacum, and U. glabra, the key associated tree, and that narrower distribution is possibly defined by climatic, historical or ecological factors.
+Chlorostroma vestlandicum should be searched for in other areas with a similar climate in Europe.
+Hypoxylon vogesiacum is also found on other trees, including Fraxinus excelsior, but C. vestlandicum is only encountered on Ulmus glabra.
+Can it also live on other trees?
+Knowledge of the population dynamics of U. glabra and H. vogesiacum has many gaps which should be filled.

 Population size, distribution & trendsPopulation trendsHabitat trends